MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-entra-id.md

    > [!NOTE]
    > Other ways of running the scripts are described in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)
-   > The scripts also provide a guide to automated application registration, configuration and removal which can help in your CI/CD scenarios.
+   > The scripts also provide a guide to automated application registration, configuration, and removal, which can help in your CI/CD scenarios.

 ### [Manual](#tab/Manual)